swoicik/fantasyfootball/index.md

 Voting is decided my majority.
 8 out of the 12 members are needed for any rule change to pass.

+### 2023
+- The league voted 10-1 in favor of changing the format of the consolation bracket.

 ### 2022
 - The league voted 8-4 in favor of expanding the Taxi Squad from 4 players to 6 players.
 - The league voted 12-0 in favor of expanding the eligibility of Taxi Squad players from 2 year to 3 years.